 11. This floating dry bag that holds your essentials

-If you're boating, swimming, surfing, or kayaking, a dry bag is must-have or you'll soak your phone, lunch, towel, and other items that don't like to get wet.
-This one is not only inexpensive, it also has a shoulder strap to make it easy to tote.
+If you're boating, swimming, surfing, or kayaking, a dry bag is a must-have or you'll soak your phone, lunch, towel, and other items that don't like to get wet.
+This one is not only inexpensive, but it also has a shoulder strap to make it easy to tote.
 The 10-liter size holds essentials like your phone, sunscreen, and a camera.
 (There are larger sizes, too.)
 It's completely waterproof when closed correctly — and if it has air in it, it'll float in the water.
 It comes in many shades, so you can create your own color-coding system.

 12. These reusable silicone straws that open up for easy cleaning